Orlando Divorce Attorneys

 2. Uncontested Divorce

 An uncontested divorce is like a simplified dissolution of marriage, but only when the couple has or is expecting children.
 You and your spouse agree on the terms of the divorce, such as division of property, custody, and alimony.
+As long as the agreement is fair and in line with family law, the judge will issue a final judgment without a trial.

 3. Contested Divorce